Report an accessibility problem

 Emerging technologies

-Recent advancements and developments in gene drives and CRISPR-Cas9 and their ease and low cost have highlighted the need to ensure that genome editing research is conducted in a safe manner.
+Recent advancements and developments in gene drives, gene editing technologies, and their ease and low cost have highlighted the need to ensure that genome editing research is conducted in a safe manner.

 ASU guidance for gene editing technologies

-Researchers interested in using CRISPR or other genome editing technologies such as Transcription Activator-Like Effector Nucleases (TALENS) and Zinc Finger Nucleases (ZFN) must submit their research disclosures to the ASU Institutional Biosafety Committee (IBC) for review.
+Researchers interested in using gene editing technologies such as CRISPR must submit their research disclosures to the ASU Institutional Biosafety Committee (IBC) for review.

 When it comes to CRISPR, one of the main biosafety concerns is that the guide RNA will target a human gene (whether it is on purpose or as an off-target).
 Another concern is the potential for creating a gene drive (see #8 below for more information).